bwagner77/docs-test/function/local-development.md

     stores the app settings and connection strings used for local development.

 5. Open the function file (BusinessFunction.cs).
-The **FunctionName** attribute for Run indicates the method is the entry point for the function.
+The Run method's **FunctionName** attribute indicates the method is the entry point for the function.

     ``` csharp
     public static class BusinessFunction